Key takeaways

 Mobile access control

 Mobile access control is a touchless method that allows you to use your smartphone to gain entry.
-Not only are keyless entry methods more hygienic, they also eliminate the cost of purchasing key cards and fobs since staff use their smartphones to access the building.
+Not only are keyless entry methods more hygienic, but they also eliminate the cost of purchasing key cards and fobs since staff use their smartphones to access the building.

 Video intercoms